 What to buy: The Gambia is the best place to stock up on books in the region.
 If you need any guide books for onwards travel you can find them in the one excellent bookshop.

 Getting around: Bush taxis and shared mini-buses are the main form of transport.
 In the populated area around Banjul and the beaches, transport is not too much trouble.
 Out in the sticks it is much tougher.
 The Gambia is cut in half by the river Gambie, with few bridges.
 Banjul is on the south of the widest point and connected to the other side (Barra) by a ferry which has been the point of a number of accidents and is another one wating to happen.
 Still there are not too many options to avoid it (fly or long drive around (if you have your own transport).

 Getting to and from Dakar: To get from Dakar to Banjul overland takes a whole day with an early start.
-The main delay is crossing the Gambie River (to Barra) and the border crossing, but since a bridge has been built it is smoother and safer.
+The main delay was previously crossing the Gambia River (to Barra) and the border crossing, but since a bridge has been built it is smoother and safer.
 Roads in Senegal are pretty good, but getting from Banjul to the border or visa-verse is hard work.
 To get to Dakar by air is not good value.
 A ferry service has been started (and stopped many times) between Banjul and Dakar and back daily.
 If it is running it is great to save an energy draining overland journey.
 It takes 4 to 6 hours.